 Study after study shows that many children’s reading abilities decline each summer: the summer slide.
-Many children don’t have their own books at home, or if they do, they are not matched to their reading level or interests.
+Many children don’t have their own books at home, or if they do, they are not matched to reading level ranges or interests.
 After weeks of not having access to books they return to school at a lower reading level.
 Some students catch up in a day or two, but for others this means weeks and sometimes months of struggle to come back up to speed.
 This can be seen among all students, but it especially impacts those less likely to have their own books at home, which widens the achievement gap.

 I watch students who struggle with reading and start to give up in school.
 Much of the instruction time in the primary grades is spent learning to read.
 After those primary years, instruction time shifts to reading to learn.
 Kids who aren’t proficient at decoding and literal comprehension skills need extended or modified instruction while other kids are moving on.
 This has the potential to lead students to feel less than their peers, shift to negative attitudes, give up more easily, and lose confidence.